Revised February, 2019

-Section I. The following are standing committees of the Lowell Democratic City Committee: Bylaws, Executive, Affirmative Action/Outreach, Social and Public Policy.
+Section I. The following are standing committees of the Lowell Democratic City Committee: Bylaws, Executive, Outreach, Fundraising and Social,and Public Policy.
 Special committees shall be formed and selected by the Chairperson at the request of the membership.

-Section II a.
+Section II.
 All standing committees shall submit a report at every regular meeting of the Committee or any such other time as the Chairperson or the Committee may direct.

-Section II b.
+Section III.
 At any meeting of the Committee, the Committee may, by two-thirds vote of members present and voting, for just cause, remove any member from any committee.
 Any proposed removal must be given in the notice of the meeting at which it will be presented.

 ARTICLE VIII—MEETINGS AND ORDER OF BUSINESS

 Section I. The City Committee shall meet at least once each quarter, in February, April, September, and November, at the call of the Chairperson.
 Additional meetings may be called at the discretion of the Chairperson.
 Notice of all regular meetings shall be given to all members of the committee by email or telephone at least fourteen (14) days in advance of any such meeting, except as otherwise provided for in these Bylaws.
 Included in meeting notice shall be proposed changes to the Bylaws, plan for election of officers, requests for expenditures above the norm, or any other significant order of business to be conducted at such meeting.